Temperature measurement: US (ASME) Standards

+Air temperature

 Standards

 The American Society of Mechanical Engineers (ASME) has developed two separate and distinct standards on temperature Measurement, B40.200 and PTC 19.3.

 B40.200 provides guidelines for bimetallic-actuated, filled-system, and liquid-in-glass thermometers.
 It also provides guidelines for thermowells.

 PTC 19.3 provides guidelines for temperature measurement related to Performance Test Codes with particular emphasis on basic sources of measurement errors and techniques for coping with them.